 However, this isn’t solely for the sake of being sensitive.
 As Dr. Kenneth Pargament said in an interview with the American Psychological Association, many healing actions — such as forgiveness, meditation, and kindness — “have deep roots in Eastern and Western religious traditions and philosophies.”
 A good therapist should know this and be able to incorporate your traditions and background with your treatment.

 The dynamic process of finding the right treatment isn’t easy, and it may involve trying out different ones over time.
 But before jumping into one, your therapist should explain to you what it is they’d like to use and why they would like to use it.
-It also shows that they respect your boundaries.
+You can ask your therapist if the treatment they’re suggesting is evidence-based, and if there is research to support its effectiveness.
+Your therapist should be willing to have these conversations to show that they respect your boundaries.

 Not everyone’s mental health condition is the same, and therapists work with many different techniques, backgrounds, and diagnoses.
 But if a therapist shows signs of overwhelm, it may mean that they are not present.
 Some body language cues showing this might include hands on their forehead, a blank expression, or not making eye contact.
 Their dialogue can also be a giveaway — being negative, having a cold tone of voice, or talking too fast or slow.
 This can be incredibly uncomfortable for you and make you feel like nobody can help you or you’re not worth a therapist’s time.